-Venous disease refers to all conditions related to or caused by diseased or abnormal veins.
-Common in the United States, venous disease affects approximately 15 percent of the adult population.
-Mild venous disease is usually not a problem for patients, but as venous disease worsens, it can become crippling chronic venous insufficiency.
+Venous disease is a general term used to refer to any condition related to or caused by diseased or abnormal veins.
+It’s relatively common in the United States, affecting about 15 percent of the adult population.
+Often mild venous disease is not something that needs to be treated, but as venous disease worsens problems can arise.

 - Chronic venous insufficiency